Why the company structure is most popular in Australia

 Can you change your business structure ?

-In fact, it’s common for businesses to move from sole trader to the company structure to keep setup costs low.
+In fact, it’s common for businesses to move from sole trader to the company structure to keep initial setup costs low.

 Timing is going to be important for tax and legal reasons, so get advice first.